 So this is what the inside looked like.

-For the outside lettering I used some scraps of brown vinyl, my big shot and Timeless Type Sizzlits.
+For the outside lettering, I used some scraps of brown vinyl, my big shot and Timeless Type Sizzlits.

 I love how they turned out!

-And the kids loved playing with them!
+And the kids loved going on their scavenger hunt!